Anti-correlation between excitations and locally-favored structures in glass-forming systems: Methods

 \subsection{Details of computer simulations}

-We study the Kob-Andersen (KA) binary Lennard-Jones mixture at 2:1 and 3:1 compositions with density $\rho = 1.4$.
-The system size is chosen to be N=10002 and 10000 for 2:1 and 3:1 respectively.
+We study the Kob-Andersen (KA) binary Lennard-Jones mixture at 2:1 and 3:1 compositions with particle density $\rho = 1.4$.
+The system size is $N$=10002 for the 2:1 composition and $N$=10000 for 3:1.
 The interactions in the KA mixture are defined by the Lennard-Jones potential